 - Add orange liqueur and a bit of orange zest for a chocolate orange sauce

 - Add a couple of tablespoons of bourbon and some cherries for a cherry bounce chocolate sauce

 - Add some mint extract and chopped fresh mint leaves for a chocolate mint sauce

 - Add some crushed peppermint candy for a chocolate peppermint sauce

-Makes about 3 cups of chocolate sauce, or about 2 dozen 2-tablespoon servings.
+The recipe makes about 3 cups of chocolate sauce or about 2 dozen 2-tablespoon servings.